Apoorva-lokhande/DevSecOps-Internship/docs/DAST.md

 1. Docker files used:
      - `--rm` to  remove container after completion.
      - `-d `to run as a background job.
-     - `-u` to specify user to run container as.
+     - `-u` to specify user to run as container.
      - `-v` to 'host dir':'container dir', mount volumes.
 2. Zap CLI flags used:
      - `-t 'target'` to specify target to scan.